Whether you own a business or run a passion project, having a website is a must.

 For companies and organizations, a web portal is useful for distributing work-related information among employees in the most efficient way.

-Online forums are used to connect users with similar interests via discussion boards.
+Forums are used to connect users with similar interests via discussion boards.
 People from around the world can easily jump into an open discussion and share their thoughts.

 The topics of conversation are generally divided into categories.
 Forums then archive the messages under their respective threads.